Get-Nerdio/NMM-SE/API/NMM To Halo PSA/readme.md

 ```
 How to create these customfields you can look up the [HaloPSA Custom Fields Documentation](https://halopsa.com/guides/article/?kbid=1938)

-Last part I recommend is setup a ticket type that is for NMM Alerts, this is not a hard must.
-But would you allow to segment your NMM tickets more easily.
+Last part I recommend is setup a ticket type that is for NMM Alerts, this is not a hard requirement.
+But would you allow to segment your NMM tickets.
 How to create these ticket types you can look up the [HaloPSA Create Ticket Types Documentation](https://halopsa.com/guides/article/?kbid=1938)

-When creating the new ticket type take note of the ID you need to specify this in the script here:
+When creating the new ticket type take note of the ID you need to specify this in the PSCustomObject within the script here:

 ```powershell
 $HaloObj = [PSCustomObject]@{